PyO3/pyo3/guide/src/parallelism.md

 and operate on Python objects.
 However, care must be taken to avoid writing code that deadlocks with the GIL in these cases.

-In the example below, we share a `vec` of User ID objects defined using the `pyclass` macro and spawn threads to process the collection of data into a `vec` of booleans based on a predicate using a rayon parallel iterator:
+In the example below, we share a `Vec` of User ID objects defined using the `pyclass` macro and spawn threads to process the collection of data into a `Vec` of booleans based on a predicate using a rayon parallel iterator:

 ```rust,no_run